 NASHVILLE, Tenn.
-(AP) — Police documents say paramedics in Nashville attended to a man who was bleeding from a self-inflicted gunshot wound to the head, then left him to be taken to the morgue.
+(AP) — Paramedics attended to a man who was bleeding from a self-inflicted gunshot wound to the head, then left him to be taken to the morgue, saying his injuries were "not compatible with life," according to police documents.

-They said his injuries were "not compatible with life," but they were called back to the scene more than an hour later.
-This time they took the victim to a hospital.
+They were called back to the scene more than an hour later, and this time they took the victim to a hospital.

 Fire Department Medical Director Corey Slovis said Thursday that paramedics used the wrong procedure for evaluating the victim.

 According to a police report and other documents, the response Wednesday unfolded like this:

 — 3:02 a.m.: The victim's roommate called 911, saying Foster had shot himself.
 Paramedics arrived at the town house 6 minutes later and began resuscitation efforts.

 — 3:48 a.m.: Paramedics were filling out paperwork stating that the man's injuries were "not compatible with life."
 Vanderbilt University Medical Center had instructed paramedics not to transport the victim, and paramedics left while police remained on the scene.
 The medical examiner was paged, but didn't arrive before paramedics were called again.